3245 Students

 • participates in an on-the-job training program.
 Participation in the training program is limited to the time the person is being trained by the employer.

-• participate in a state or federally financed work study program during the regular school year
+• participates in a state or federally financed work-study program during the regular school year.
+If a student refuses a work-study assignment, they are not considered to be participating in work-study.

 • receives TANF benefits